-Sony RX100 II versus Sony RX1R II
+Sony RX100 II vs RX1R II

-The Sony Cyber-shot DSC-RX100 II and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were officially introduced, respectively, in June 2013 and October 2015.
+The Sony Cyber-shot DSC-RX100 II and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in June 2013 and October 2015.
 Both the RX100 II and the RX1R II are fixed lens compact cameras that are based on an one-inch (RX100 II) and a full frame (RX1R II) sensor.
-The RX100 II has a resolution of 20 megapixel, whereas the RX1R II provides 42.2 MP.
+The RX100 II has a resolution of 20 megapixels, whereas the RX1R II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably larger (24 percent) than the Sony RX100 II.
 Moreover, the RX1R II is substantially heavier (80 percent) than the RX100 II.
 In this context, it is worth noting that neither the RX100 II nor the RX1R II are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Sony RX100 II»||4.0 in||2.3 in||1.5 in||9.9 oz||350||n||Jun 2013||749||-||Sony RX100 II|

 |Sony RX1R II«||4.4 in||2.6 in||2.8 in||17.9 oz||220||n||Oct 2015||3,299||Sony RX1R II|